pip-services/pip-services-docs/content/en/node/expressions/calculator/functions/default_function_collection.md

 The DefaultFunctionCollection class allows you to implement a list filled with standard functions.

 ### Constructors
-Constructs this list and fills it with the standard functions.
+Constructs a list and fills it with the standard functions.

 > `public` constructor()